 The bridge benefit is a supplementary benefit paid to members retiring from active status who are under age 60 on their retirement date.
-The bridge benefit is paid monthly to age 60 and is applied to all pension options.
+The bridge benefit is paid monthly to the age of 60 and is applied to all pension options.